Box spring vs platform bed: which one is right for your mattress?

 - Platform beds support a lot of weight but make mattresses firmer

 A box spring provides a stable, durable surface for innerspring mattresses, lending it a responsive feel that'll suit combination sleepers plus anyone with back or joint pain.
 It also absorbs shock and extends the lifespan of a mattress by preventing sagging.
-However, the coils in a box spring can deteriorate quickly – especially if they regularly support a lot of weight.
+However, the coils in a box spring can deteriorate quickly, especially if they support a lot of weight.

-A platform bed can accommodate any type of modern mattress and is excellent for heavyweight sleepers who need optimal support and weight distribution.
-Conversely, it gives mattresses a firmer feel with little consideration for pressure points.
-Lightweight sleepers, side sleepers, and individuals with aches and pains won't find a platform bed comfortable without the aid of a plush mattress topper.
+A platform bed can pair with any type of modern mattress and is excellent for heavyweight sleepers who need optimal support and weight distribution.
+It also gives mattresses a firmer feel with little consideration for pressure points.
+Lightweight sleepers, side sleepers, and individuals with aches and pains may not find a platform bed comfortable without the aid of a plush mattress topper.

 Box spring vs platform bed: style and design

-- Box springs look plain but add height to make a bed look more cozy
+- Box springs look plain but add height for a cozier appearance

 - Platform beds are stylish and functional but not always practical

-Platform beds come in various styles, ranging from minimalist (such as the Nectar Platform Bed Frame) frames or upholstered frames, to more statement options, some of which add headboards (see our Simba Sirius Bed Base review for an example).
-Some platform beds even feature built-in storage.
+Platform beds range from minimalist (such as the Nectar Platform Bed Frame) to more statement options, some of which add headboards (see our Simba Sirius Bed Base review for an example) or even built-in storage.

 Platform beds share a design element of an integrated support base (wooden slats or a solid foundation).
-They're known for their low profile, usually sitting 7 to 12 inches off the ground, so they might not be the most practical solution for those with mobility issues.
+They're known for their low profile, usually sitting 7 to 12 inches off the ground, so they might not be the most practical solution for taller people with mobility issues.

 Box spring vs platform bed: durability